Mediterranean Garden in India: Deccan, Rajasthan, and Hill Stations

 • Hardscaping

-Expansive stone patio, walls, steps, pathways
+Expansive Jaisalmer stone terrace, walls, steps, gravel gardens

 • Water Features